BlurSotong1/Particle-Game/README.md

 To run the sand falling simulator:
 1. Clone the repository to your local machine.
 2. Compile the Java source files.
-3. Run the main application class (`SandFallingSimulator.java` or similar).
+3. Run the main application class (`MainAPP.java`).
 4. Interact with the GUI to observe and control the simulation.
+5. Mouse input places sand.
+6. Pressing SpaceBar clears the screen.

 ## Dependencies
 - Java Development Kit (JDK): Requires JDK to compile and run the Java source code.